jmlden36/Pizza-Parlor/README.md

 Test: "It should add 2 to price if testPizza has "medium" as the size value and return the new value of price"
 Code: testPizza.calculateTotalPrice();
 Expected Output: 12

+Test: "It should add 4 to price if testPizza has "large" as the size value and return the new value of price"
+Code: testPizza.calculateTotalPrice();
+Expected Output: 14